 The Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
-The Company has exposure to liquidity and credit risk from the use of financial instruments.
-Financial instruments consist of cash and cash equivalents, short-term investments, certain other assets, and accounts payable and accrued liabilities.
+The Company has exposure to liquidity, credit, and market risk from the use of financial instruments.
+Financial instruments consist of cash and cash equivalents, short-term investments, marketable securities, certain other assets, and accounts payable and accrued liabilities.